Brisbane, California: Economy

 Brisbane's economy is dominated by office parks at Sierra Point and an industrial park around the Valley Drive corridor.
 There are commercial areas at Brisbane Village, Visitacion Avenue, and Bayshore Avenue.
 The population of Brisbane doubles during the work day as such facilities fill up with commuters.
 Some of the larger office tenants in Brisbane are Cutera Inc., Dolby, Tercica, Sing Tao, and Intermune.
 Monster Cable Products and bebe stores (traditionally spelled in lowercase) are headquartered in Brisbane on Valley Drive.
 The Sierra Point office park area is home to a number of well-known class A office buildings like the Dakin Building.

 Universal Paragon's proposed 659 acre Brisbane Baylands project, if approved by Brisbane voters, proposes to more than double the existing employment base of the city by providing new office, research & development, retail, hotel and other land uses that are accessible by a proposed multi-modal transit station (Caltrain, Muni T-Third light rail and proposed Bus Rapid Transit).
-Houses are quite expensive, as the average home cost is around $639,000.
-This compared to the California average of $393,000 follows a common home price trend in the surrounding areas.